cite-architecture/dse/docs/quick/index.md

 ```

-Create a DSE model from CEX-format source data:
+Create a `DseVector` from CEX-format source data:

 ```scala